cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

           agent_timeout: 180
           rogue_agent_alert: 180
         loglevel: info
-        email_notifications: false # if this is false you don't need to worry about the smtp section below
+        email_notifications: false # if this is false, the smtp section is ignored
         email_recipients:
         - your-operations-team@your-company.com
         smtp: